 Rearing cows is extremely water-intensive, a leading cause of deforestation and the tanning process uses toxic chemicals which pollute water sources all around the world.

-Clothing uses almost unbelievable quantities of water in production: one cotton t-shirt is estimated to use 2,500 litres!
-Fast fashion significantly contributes to worldwide droughts and water shortages whilst clothing factories poison water sources with chemical byproducts and waste.
+Clothing uses almost unbelievable quantities of water in production, with one cotton t-shirt estimated to use 2,500 litres!
+Fast fashion significantly contributes to worldwide droughts and water shortages whilst clothing factories and sweatshops poison water sources with chemical byproducts and waste.

-Unfortunately, most clothing doesn’t finish life with style: nearly 75% of clothing isn’t recycled and due to the increased amount of synthetic materials will likely sit in a landfill for hundreds of years.
+Unfortunately, most clothing doesn’t finish its life with style: nearly 75% of clothing doesn’t get recycled and due to the increased amount of synthetic materials will likely sit in a landfill for hundreds of years.